 Your active portal must be the portal in which the web layers are hosted.
 You must be signed in with the account that owns the layers.

 - On the ribbon, click the Share tab.
 In the Manage group, click Replace Web Layer .

 The Geoprocessing pane appears and opens the Replace Web Layer tool.

 - For Target Layer, enter the service URL or item ID of the layer you want to replace.

-You can browse to the web layer or drag it from the catalog view or Catalog pane to the Target Layer input box.
+You can browse to the vector tile layer or drag it from the catalog view or Catalog pane to the Target Layer input box.
 Alternatively, you can copy and paste the layer's service URL or item ID.

 - Optionally, for Archive Layer Name, replace the default value with a new name.